Chart Color Schemes

 Rhodes demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Vocational pathways account for 15.3% of qualifications among those aged 15 and above, with advanced diplomas making up 9.5% and certificates 5.8%.
-Educational participation is notably high in Rhodes, with 27.5% of residents currently enrolled in formal education.
+Vocational pathways account for 15.3% of qualifications among Rhodes' residents aged 15 and above, with advanced diplomas at 9.5% and certificates at 5.8%.
+Educational participation is high in the area, with 27.5% of residents currently enrolled in formal education.
 This includes 11.1% in tertiary education, 4.5% in primary education, and 2.1% pursuing secondary education.

 Frequently Asked Questions - Education